Csszabi98/es-pack/apps/espack/README.md

       are passed onto the plugin.
     - **registerCustomWatcher**: This lifecycle lets you register your custom watcher functions.
 You need to return a cleanup function which frees up your resources if watch is cancelled.
-    Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts, buildResults, pluginBuildResult
+    Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles (for current build), the current build profile, buildReadyScripts, buildResults, pluginBuildResult
     - **onCleanup**: This lifecycle is executed along with the espack shutdown process.
 Free up any resources you want here.
-    Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts, buildResults, pluginBuildResult
+    Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles (for current build), the current build profile, buildReadyScripts, buildResults, pluginBuildResult
 - When any lifecycle is provided on the plugin object as a property the plugin execution for that lifecycle will be automatically enabled.
 So if you don't want your plugin to run on certain lifecycles simply don't provide a method